brianhaferkamp/nohuddlefootballdemo/README.md

-# quickplayfootballdemo
+# Quick Play Football Demo

-Demo for the new Quick Play Football game still in development
+Demo for the new Quick Play Football game still in development from The Clark & Addison Gaming Co.

+### What you'll need to play
+- Two complete decks of playing cards (without extra cards and jokers)
+- Tokens for clock, downs, and field position
+- Scoresheet(s)
+- Team cards
+- Special plays charts

+## Setup
+Download:
+- Teams
+- Special plays charts
+- Drives scoresheet
+- Yardage scoresheet

+Shuffle both cards decks.
+Write in teams on scoresheets.